jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 Next you have to click in the VBS instance **menu icon** and click in the **Access Service Instance**

-In case there is no instance yet created, create a new instance, wait until gets created, and access to it.
+> Note: In case there is no instance yet created, create a new instance, wait until gets created, and access to it.

 ![](./images/oci-vbs-02.png)